-If you have AP credit for Biology (5) or Chemistry (4 or 5), then we generally advise dropping the lab but retaking the lecture in an Honors section if at all possible.
+If you have AP credit for Biology (4 or 5) or Chemistry (4 or 5), then we generally advise dropping the lab but retaking the lecture in an Honors section if at all possible.
 This will allow you to fill in any gaps in your scientific understanding, introduce you to advanced concepts that will help you with future research, and allow you to interact with professors and students who will be your greatest support system going forward.

 If you are living in Earle Hall, there are designated sections of Biology, Chemistry, and Calculus that you might need to take.
 In that case, you should plan on taking an Honors science class in a future semester.

 University Scholars will take GTX 2301, either in place of, or along with, an FYS class.
 Your University Scholars advisor will help you determine which is the best course of action.

 If certain recommended classes are not available, your academic advisor will work with you to schedule alternative classes that keep you on track with your academic goals.

 A 4-year premed planner can be found here: https://www.baylor.edu/honorsprogram/doc.php/357063.pdf

 These preprofessional programs largely follow the premed/predental fall schedule.
 These students would not take PHP 1105, however.

 Prephysical and Preoccupational Therapy

 The programs undertake a different sequence of classes than what is noted above.
 Your advisor will work to make sure you are on track with those requirements as well as those required for your major and Honors.